NVE/nve-git-intro/README.md

 ### Putting a real project on Github for collaboration

+We put real code or projects on Github.
+If possible, we also collaborate on those projects directly.

 - How to write a readme file on Github
 - How to put an existing project/code on Github

+After the workshop, the goal is that everyone should have an existing project on Github.

 ## Useful resources